ykhemani/tfe-demo-vault-secrets/README.md

 ## Prequisites

-This example expects that:
+This example requires:

-* We have a Vault Cluster running and accessible from our Terraform workspace.
+* Vault Cluster accessible by our Terraform workspace.

-* If we are using Terraform Enterprise to run our Terraform code, that Terraform Enterprise is running.

-* A Terraform Workspace where we can run our Terraform code.
+* A workspace in Terraform Enterprise or Terraform CLI that is configured with environment variables required for provisioning in AWS (e.g. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`).

 ## Configuration